Category Archives: Reference material

 Welcome to 2019!

 Welcome to the Division of Chemical Health and Safety’s (CHAS) website.
-Our organization is an all-volunteer technical division of the American Chemical Society.
+Our organization is an all-volunteer division of the American Chemical Society.
 The Division is home to chemists from industry and academia and safety professionals who are interested in the well-being of those who use chemicals (at work, in education, or at home) and the protection of the environment.

 Sammye Sigmann